Gardening Techniques: Which One is Right for You?

 Biodynamic Gardening

-If you are thinking you’d like to try out a different and unique gardening technique, then Biodynamic Gardening may be the approach you’re looking for.
+If you think you’d like to try out a different and unique gardening technique, then Biodynamic Gardening may be the approach you’re looking for.
 This type of gardening is thanks to scientist Dr. Rudolf Steiner.
 The approach behind this garden is that the entire garden is a whole, living organism.
 All elements of the garden include:

 • The spirit of the place